-If you have been injured whilst at the gym, be it a private gym or council run, and you believe it was preventable and certainly not your fault, then you may be able to make a gym injury claim for compensation.
+By Olivia Edgars.
+Last updated 25th February 2021.
+Welcome to our gym injury claims guide.
+If you have been injured whilst at the gym, be it a private gym or a gym run, by a local council, and you believe the injury was preventable and certainly not your fault, then you may be able to make a gym injury claim for compensation.

 The health and fitness industry has grown dramatically over recent years and the popularity of working out at the gym has been increasing each year.
-However, as the gym popularity grows, so does the risk of an accident occurring resulting in injury.
-An injury sustained whilst at the gym can be extremely painful and often debilitating and sometimes also life changing, and although rare, even fatal.
+However, as the popularity of using gyms grows, so does the risk of an accident resulting in injuries occurring.
+An injury sustained whilst at the gym can be extremely painful and often debilitating and sometimes also life-changing, and although rare, they can even be fatal.

 Gym injury claims can be complex and you may feel a little overwhelmed on how best to go about starting your compensation claim, but don’t worry, contact Legal Helpline and we will be able to help you get the compensation you deserve.